+Figure 7: Executing the program using the command Run in ChIDE and its output.

-is located either to the below of the debug pane or on the right.
-Details about the debug pane and debug command pane will be described in section 4.
-Similarly, the output pane is located either to the below of the debug pane or on the right.
-The output pane is on the left of the debug command pane.
-Initially the output pane is of zero size, but it can also be made larger by dragging the divider between it and the debug pane.
-By default, the output from the program is directed into the output pane.
+is of zero size, but it can also be made larger by dragging the divider between it and the debug pane.
+By default, the output from the program is directed into the input/output pane.

-The View | Vertical Split command can be used to change the layout of the ChIDE in vertical mode, in which the editing pane is on the left, the debug pane is in the middle, and the output pane and debug command pane are on the right.
-The location and size of the ChIDE, the sizes of editing pane, debug pane, and output pane in the current session are saved when ChIDE is closed.
+The View->Vertical Split command can be used to change the layout of the ChIDE in vertical mode, in which the file browser pnae is on the left, followed by the editing pane, then the debug pane, and the input/output pane and debug command pane on the right.
+The location and size of the ChIDE, the sizes of file browser pane, editing pane, debug pane, and input/output pane in the current session are saved when ChIDE is closed.
 When ChIDE is started next time, these saved values in the previous session will be used for the new session.
-The command View | Default Layout will use the values in ChIDE global and user options files to reset ChIDE to use the default layout.
+The command View->Default Layout will use the values in ChIDE global and user options files to reset ChIDE to use the default layout.